1.1. Stress during certain brain development phases particularly harmful¶

 1.3.2.17.
 Altered development of the blood-brain barrier¶

-- Decreased sensitivity to sedative hypnotics
+- Reduced sensitivity to sedative hypnotics

 (shortened loss of the righting reflex)